galib-abdun-noor/Spring-Boot-Hibernate/01-spring-boot-overview/readme.md

 # Spring Initializr
 [Spring Initializr](https://start.spring.io/) is a web-based tool for generating the initial configuration and project structure for Spring-based applications.
+- It simplifies the process of setting up a new Spring project by providing a user-friendly interface to configure project details and select dependencies.
+- Developers can choose options such as project type, language, Spring Boot version, and dependencies.
+- Spring Initializr generates a downloadable project archive or provides a link to clone the project from a version control system like Git.